leandroBorgesFerreira/LoadingButtonAndroid/README.md

 ## Problems and troubleshooting

 ### Animation
-This library only works selector as the background, but not with shape as the root tag.
+This library only works with selector as the background, but not with shape as the root tag.
 Please put your shape inside a selector, like this:

 ```
 <?xml version="1.0" encoding="utf-8"?>